 Students who need counseling may have one free counseling session.
 The counselor may refer additional services, which would need to be covered by the student.
-Any student can request to meet with a counselor by connecting with the Dean of Students or the Vice President of Academic Affairs.
+Any student can request to meet with a counselor by connecting with the Dean of Students or the Provost.